-In these difficult economic times, many employers are finding it difficult to make ends meet, and sometimes they cut pay of employees or fail to pay non-employee workers and service providers, like freelancers and independent contractors.
+In difficult economic times, many employers find it difficult to make ends meet.
+They might find themselves needing to cut the pay of employees or, in some cases, they fail to pay non-employee workers and service providers, like freelancers and independent contractors.

-Employees and contract workers have the right to expect to get paid, and it's difficult to know what to do when payment isn't made.
+Employees and contract workers have the right to expect to get paid, and it's difficult to know what to do when your paycheck doesn't arrive.

 Employee or Contract Worker?

-It may be obvious, but it's worth noting that there are two reasons businesses don't pay:
+It may seem obvious, but it's worth noting that two main reasons exist for businesses not paying:

 - In the case of non-payment of overtime, sick pay, or minimum wage, some employers may not be aware of the law or may choose to ignore the law to save money.